taecontrol/moonguard-docs/docs/installation.md

 composer update
 ```

-At this point you should have to register two service providers in
+At this point you have to register two service providers in
 the `config/app.php`  :

 ```php